JLDevOps/8ChanDL/README.md

                         Generate hashlist from directory.
 ```

-URL can be a 4chan or 8chan thread link such as
+URL can be a 4chan or 8chan thread link such as:

 http://boards.4chan.org/wsg/thread/738403/anime-thread-1730

 or

 http://8ch.net/wsg/res/45.html

-Example: Download all .webm files of some thread
+##### Example: Download all .webm files of some thread

 ~/Pictures/Anime - is the folder where the files will be stored
 >chandl.py -url http://boards.4chan.org/wsg/thread/738403/anime-thread-1730 -d ~/Pictures/Anime -ext webm